 .5Avoid corporate speak, describe things like you're talking to a friend

 Remember that, like virtually everything we do, our handbook is open source , and we expect that other companies may use it as inspiration for their own documentation and practices.
-That said, the handbook should always be specific on , not , and every company will need to fill out their own handbooks over time.
+That said, the handbook should always be specific on what we do, not who we want to be, and every company will need to fill out their own handbooks over time.